Captank/RULES_MODULE/README.md

 **Behavior**
 ____________
-You have to sign the rules for each character separatly.

 Rules you have not signed yet, will spammed in a tell to you
 * on log on: `admin`,`mod` and `guild`